james922023/Covert-Wireless-Communication-With-Software-Defined-Radios/README.md

+# OUR SPONSOR
+Our sponsor was FAU center for connected autonomy and artifical intellegence.
+More specifically, Dr.Georgios Sklivanitis.

 # GOALS OF THIS PROJECT
 1. Hide data in an image using Least Significant Bit Steganography that is to be sent between software defined radios